huss2342/SimpleGPU/README.md

 ## Project Overview

 The Simple PPU project is a VHDL-based FPGA implementation that aims to utilize parallel processing capabilities by employing 2 ALUs in parallel to make a simple PPU.
+Screenshots_Simulation are included for demonstration of some of the results.

 ## Performance Improvements